jamescherti/minimal-emacs.d/README.md

 ;; TODO: Add your use-package packages here
 ```

-### How to compile Emacs for Performance on Linux and Unix systems?

-Most Linux distributions ship generic binaries compiled to run safely on a vast array of older hardware configurations.
-While this ensures broad compatibility, it sacrifices the speed that comes from using the specific, modern instruction sets of your processor.
-Compiling Emacs directly from source allows instructing the compiler to generate machine code targeted at your CPU architecture, resulting in a faster and more efficient runtime environment.

-Beyond raw hardware optimization, building from source enables dropping decades of legacy compatibility layers and embracing modern desktop technologies.
-For example, Wayland users can configure the build to bypass old X11 display protocols in favor of a Wayland environment, ensuring smoother rendering and better system integration...

-If you are interested in compiling Emacs, read: [A Technical Guide to Compiling Emacs for Performance on Linux and Unix systems](https://www.jamescherti.com/compiling-emacs/)

 ### How to prevent Emacs from writing custom setting amd maintain a version controller configuration?

 If you want to maintain a strictly version-controlled, declarative configuration, you should prevent the Emacs customization interface from automatically appending custom-set-variables blocks to your files.